nallamcharan/Credit-Risk-Detection-System-By-ML/README.md

-📈 Impact of this system on business
+ # 📈 Impact of this system on business

   Credit defaulters can be catch easily.so that,they can reject loans of credit defaulters

-  Business financial loses can decrease
+  Business financial losses can decrease

   Business growth would increase